amihaiemil/amihaiemil.github.io/_posts/2017-04-05-the-remote-dream.markdown

 *"I have this idea of an application and bla bla bla"*.
 If you don't have a clear project, with a well-defined set of tasks, then we'll inevitably end up in a "long-term relationship", which translates to fake remote work.

-In order for work to be truly remote, the project has to be split up in many tiny pieces, tasks that any developer could implement fast!
+In order for work to be truly remote, **the project has to be split up in many tiny pieces**, tasks that any developer could implement fast!
 The ideal workflow is as follows:

    * I get an email containing the task;